 In 1994, a seven year-old girl named Megan Kanka was raped and murdered by her neighbor in Hamilton Township, Mercer County.
 The murder attracted national attention and caused the New Jersey legislature to create the “Megan’s Law,” which requires the life-long registration of people convicted of sexual offenses, under N.J.S.A.
 2C:7-2.
+In 1996 this became a federal law so that all states could notify the public of a registered sex offender’s presence, and in 2016 it became a requirement for foreign governments to be notified when a US citizen who is a registered sex offender entered their country.

-The legislature, however, added a safety valve provision to allow some people to complete the registration requirement eventually.
+In New Jersey, the legislature, however, added a safety valve provision to allow some people to complete the registration requirement eventually.
 Under section f, the law allows as follows:

 “f.
 Except as provided in subsection g. of this section, a person required to register under this act may make application to the Superior Court of this State to terminate the obligation upon proof that the person has not committed an offense within 15 years following conviction or release from a correctional facility for any term of imprisonment imposed, whichever is later, and is not likely to pose a threat to the safety of others.”